noahehall/theBookOfNoah/0current/languages/scala/scala.verbose.md

   - vals are always evaluated once, and the result is reused each time their name is used
   - the body of defs are evaluated each time the def is invoked, if its never invoked, their never evaluated
     - thus one reason to prefer defs over vals is to delay the evlaution of a computation until the oint in a progra where its effectively needed
+- sealed traits and objects can have the same name
+  - it refers to the object when its used on the right-hand side of a definition, or when it is passed as an argument to an operation
+  - it refers to the sealed trait (the type) when it is used in a type annotation
+  - check the syntax file for mimicking enums in scala 2

 ### scala 2 vs scala 3